SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/Statistical-methods.md

 time series analysis and prediction of a short-term development.

 The *Modelling* section includes all capabilities from the TRAMO and RegARIMA models.
-It is flexible in specifying model parameters.
+It is flexible in [specifying model parameters](../reference-manual/modelling-specifications.html).
 The results can be saved and refreshed with updated series.
-Instructions on how to use this functionality is given in [the step-by-step demonstration on advdanced time series analysis](../case-studies/modelling-advanced.html)
+Instructions on how to use this functionality is given in [the step-by-step demonstration on advanced time series analysis](../case-studies/modelling-advanced.html).

 {: .text-center.image-wrapper}